osuosl/cs312/source/slides/21_loadbalancer.rst

   The first server with available connection slots receives the connection.
 The servers are chosen from the lowest numeric identifier to the highest, which defaults to the server's position in the farm.
 Once a server reaches its maxconn value, the next server is used.
-It does not make sense to use this algorithm without setting maxconn.

 Scheduling Algorithms
 ---------------------